Context-Picker: Dynamic context selection using multi-stage reinforcement learning: Context-Picker

 \section{Context-Picker}

-In this section, we present \emph{Context-Picker}, our reinforcement learning–based context picker.
-An overview of the framework is shown in Figure~\ref{fig:overview}.
-We first formulate context picking as a single-step Markov decision process (MDP) in Section~\ref{subsec:rl-formulation}.
-We then describe the overall framework, which consists of two components: (i) an \emph{offline evidence mining} pipeline (Section~\ref{subsec:offline-mining}) that distills minimal sufficient evidence sets from raw documents, and (ii) a \emph{multi-stage reinforcement learning} procedure (Section~\ref{subsec:multi-stage-rl}) that trains a picker policy with a recall-oriented stage followed by a precision-oriented stage.
-Finally, we detail how the learned picker is integrated with the downstream generator at inference time, and summarize the resulting inference pipeline in Algorithm~\ref{pa:inference}.
+In this section, we introduce \emph{Context-Picker}, a reinforcement learning based method for selecting context passages.
+Figure~\ref{fig:overview} provides an overview of the proposed framework.
+We start by formulating context picking as a single-step Markov decision process (MDP) in Section~\ref{subsec:rl-formulation}.
+Building on this formulation, we detail our overall framework, which comprises two key components: (i) an \emph{offline evidence mining} pipeline (Section~\ref{subsec:offline-mining}) that extracts compact yet sufficient evidence sets from raw documents, and (ii) a \emph{multi-stage reinforcement learning} scheme (Section~\ref{subsec:multi-stage-rl}) that learns a picker policy via a recall-oriented stage followed by a precision-oriented stage.
+Finally, we detail how the learned picker is integrated with the downstream generator at inference time.